AdvancedPhotonSource/cohere/docs/source/how_to_use.rst

 Installing Scripts
 ##################
 | There are three ways to get the cohere-ui package onto your local computer, or remote computer.
-| It is assumed the user activated the environment where cohere was installed.
+| User should activate the environment where cohere was installed.

   ::